John W. Anderson (slave trader)

 John W. Anderson (1801?–September 20, 1836) was an American interstate slave trader and farmer based near Maysville, Mason County, Kentucky.
-Chief Justice of the U.S. Supreme Court John Marshall was an investor who funded Anderson's slave speculations.
+Chief Justice of the United States John Marshall was an investor who funded Anderson's slave speculations.
 Anderson was involved in the establishment of the Forks of the Road slave market in 1833.
 Anderson was elected to the Kentucky General Assembly in 1836 but died before he could take office.
 A log-built slave jail established on Anderson's property is now on exhibit in the National Underground Railroad Freedom Center and is believed to be the only surviving rural American slave jail in existence.

 Biography

 Anderson was probably a Virginian from Amelia County.

 He may have initially been involved in tobacco production and shipment, but soon added slave trading as an additional source of income.
 In 1825 he was able to purchase 100 acres near what is now Walton Pike and Kentucky Route 9 in Mason County, Kentucky.
-Here he built or converted a log-hewn building for use as a slave jail, where he could sequester slaves before taking them down to the Dover, Kentucky boat landing and shipping them south by pole-guided flatboat, or later steamboat, to the cotton kingdom markets of Natchez and New Orleans.
+Here he built or converted a log-hewn building for use as a slave jail, where he could sequester slaves before taking them down to the Dover, Kentucky, boat landing and shipping them south by pole-guided flatboat, or later steamboat, to the cotton kingdom markets of Natchez and New Orleans.
 He was fronted tens of thousands of dollars for slave speculation by his neighbor Thomas Marshall III, and his neighbor's first cousin, Chief Justice John Marshall.
 He also began investing in thoroughbred race horses during the 1820s.